ManticoreGamesInc/platform-documentation/src/references/ui.md

 #### Camera Capture

 Create the following code, which will create a capture using the `Capture` function, and passing in a [resolution](../api/cameracapture.md).
 The `Capture` function will return a `CameraCapture` object that may be used to display this image or refresh the capture.
-The `Capture` function may return `nil` if the maximum number of capture instances at the desired resolution has been exceeded.
+The `Capture` function may return `nil` if the total budget (8,388,608 pixels) is reached.

 A `CameraCapture` can be refreshed or released.
 When releasing a `CameraCapture` the instance will become invalid and should no longer be used.